shlokye16/eegec-deap/README.md

 ## Part of a Larger Research Arc

 This is Project 1 of a five-project research portfolio at the intersection of computational neuroscience, cognitive science, and AI.
-The portfolio targets PhD programs in Cognitive Science and Neuroscience (UCSD, Stanford, Berkeley, Caltech).
 Project 1 establishes the empirical and computational foundation for what emotional state looks like at the neural signal level, and the subsequent projects build on both the pipeline and the findings.

-**Primary target programs:** Caltech CNS, Berkeley Helen Wills, Stanford Neurosciences IDP, UCSD CogSci.

----

-*README v2 — May 2026.
-Updated at project completion.
-Paper published at [doi.org/10.5281/zenodo.20108739](https://doi.org/10.5281/zenodo.20108739).*